 Information for Feinberg

-Based on current health guidelines, Northwestern intends to be in-person for the start of the University's 2021 academic year, which begins after Labor Day, with a ramp-up period occuring over the summer.
+Based on current health guidelines, Northwestern intends to be in-person for the start of the University's 2021 academic year, which begins after Labor Day, with a ramp-up period occurring over the summer.
 As information evolves, please continue to refer to Northwestern's university-wide guidance for the latest health and safety protocol.
 Our campus status is updated regularly using a color-coded activity level framework.

 This website houses additional details specific to Feinberg and the Chicago campus for faculty, staff, and students.